Frequently Asked Questions Buteyko USA

 The standard test for measuring airway obstruction is the peak flow or spirometry.
 Spirometry measures your forced expiratory volume or in more simple terms how much air you can blow out in one second.
 However, as many asthmatics experience the test itself is enough to bring on a cough, wheeze or chest tightness.
 As the test itself causes airways to obstruct, it is not a reliable indicator.
 A more reliable indicator of asthma symptoms is the Control Pause.

-Question: I start Buteyko breathing without a Buteyko practitioner?
+Question: I start Buteyko breathing without a Buteyko instructor?

-Question: Where can I find Buteyko practitioners in the USA?
+Question: Where can I find Buteyko instructors in the USA?

 Question: How do you treat my asthma, snoring, sleep apnoea and other conditions?